yeefea/gointerface/README.md

 ```
 Usage of gointerface:
  -i string
-        Input file or package.
-By default, the program read from stdin.
+        Input file or directory.
+By default, the program reads from stdin.
   -o string
         Output file.
 By default, the program writes content to stdout.
+  -p string
+        Rewrite the package name in the output.
+  -private
-  -p    Include private methods.
+        Include private methods.
   -t string
         Specify the types.
 Multiple types are separated by comma(,).
 Extract all types if not specified.
 ```